neurorestore/Libra/README.md

 > matrices = to_pseudobulk(expr, meta = meta)
 ```

-Libra can also run directly on a Seurat object.
+Libra can also run directly on a Seurat/Signac object.
 For a Seurat object `sc`, with the `sc@meta.data` data frame containing `cell_type` and `label` columns, simply do:

 ```r
 > DE = run_de(sc)
 ```

+**Please set the `input_type` to `scATAC` when running for differential accessibility, Libra assumes the input_type to be `scRNA` by default.**

-The same code can be used if `sc` is a monocle3 or SingleCellExperiment object instead.
+The same code can be used if `sc` is a monocle3, SingleCellExperiment, Signac, ArchR or snap object instead.

 ## Demonstration